thegleb/CarND-Capstone/README.md

  classify, such as roughly equal numbers of red, green and yellow traffic light images
 2. The dataset should contain a good variety of data, such as taking traffic light images from different distances or different angles

 Applying data augmentation by adjusting the horizontal/vertical orientation, rotation, brightness, zoom level, etc. can help the model generalize better without having to obtain additional data.
-Using good quality synthetic images can also be used to help SSD models achieve a higher degree of generalization<sup>[2]</sup>.
+Using good quality synthetic images can also be used to help SSD models achieve a [higher degree of generalization](https://anyverse.ai/2019/06/19/synthetic-vs-real-world-data-for-traffic-light-classification).

 ### Data augmentation

 ### Methodology to generate datasets

 The simulator images were collected by directly running the vehicle in the simulator environment while using the `image_saver` tool from the `image_pipeline` ROS package to save images.
-The images collected were then labeled using the open source tool `labelImg`.<sup>[4]</sup>
+The images collected were then labeled using the open source tool [labelImg](https://github.com/tzutalin/labelImg).
-The XML labels were used to create a csv file containing all the input image and their respective label details.<sup>[6]</sup> Once the csv file was generated, it was converted into TFRecord format, as that is the label input for the model training. <sup>[5]</sup>
+The XML labels were used to [create a csv file](https://pythonprogramming.net/creating-tfrecord-files-tensorflow-object-detection-api-tutorial) containing all the input image and their respective label details.
+Once the csv file was generated, it was [converted into TFRecord format](https://github.com/datitran/raccoon_dataset), as that is the label input for the model training.

 ### Simulation data

 We used two different datasets.
-For training the models we used an external one [3].
+For training the models we used an [external one](https://github.com/alex-lechner/Traffic-Light-Classification#linux).
 For evaluating the model, we created another dataset that was generated with a script.
 This script started with a few background images created by erasing existing traffic lights with Photoshop, onto which it placed a random number of traffic light images at random locations with some random transformations such as rotation or scaling.

 Labeled training image using labelImg: